bmn-m/NoLock/README.md

 # NoLock
 Low memory anti screensaver script

-No more desire for the much too short period of time until the prescribed screen saver of your organization locks your pc.
+No more desire for the much too short period of time until the prescribed screen saver of your organization locks your PC.
 Here is NoLock.
-The memory-saving alternative to PowerPoint or a video in an endless loop.
+The memory-saving alternative to PowerPoint or a Video running in an endless loop.

 Howto: